-To be clear, I’m not recommending that you entirely cut mammograms out of your health screenings.
+To be clear, we're not recommending that you entirely cut mammograms out of your health screenings.

 As you know, early detection is the best way to avoid bad outcomes.
-I’m a big believer in that, in all situations.
+We are big believers in that, in all situations.

 The difference with mammograms, though, is that too many doctors don’t know what they’re looking for.